 (e) The minimum contracted amount committed to the selected job order contractor;

 (f) A description of the process the public body will use to evaluate qualifications and proposals, including evaluation factors and the relative weight of factors.
-The public body shall ensure that evaluation factors include, but are not limited to, proposal price and the ability of the proposer to perform the job order contract.
-In evaluating the ability of the proposer to perform the job order contract, the public body may consider: The ability of the professional personnel who will work on the job order contract; past performance on similar contracts; ability to meet time and budget requirements; past performance on approved subcontractor inclusion plans; ability to provide a performance and payment bond for the job order contract; recent, current, and projected workloads of the proposer; location; and the concept of the proposal;
+The public body shall ensure that evaluation factors include, but are not limited to, proposal coefficient and the ability of the proposer to perform the job order contract.
+In evaluating the ability of the proposer to perform the job order contract, the public body may consider: The ability of the professional personnel who will work on the job order contract; past performance on similar contracts; ability to meet time and budget requirements; past performance on approved subcontractor inclusion plans; ability to provide a performance and payment bond for the work order; recent, current, and projected workloads of the proposer; location; and the concept of the proposal;

 (g) The form of the contract to be awarded;